zx80/flask-simple-auth/README.md

     …
 ```

-The check will call `user_in_group` function to check whether the authenticated
+The check will call `user_in_group(user, group)` function to check whether the
-user belongs to any of the authorized groups.
+authenticated user belongs to any of the authorized groups.

 Note that this simplistic model does is not enough for non-trivial applications,
 where permissions on objects often depend on the object owner.